EzarDev/.github/profile/README.md

 ## What is eZaR?

-/eZaR is a server configuration bot that can assist with welcoming, auto-roles, logging, tags, and so much more!
+eZaR is a server configuration bot that can assist with welcoming, auto-roles, logging, tags, and so much more!

 ## eZaR's Features